bensig/benobi-one-src/content/projects.md

 {{% portfolio image="/images/get-squirrel.png" alt="squirrel" link="(<https://getsquirrel.io)"%}}>

 In April of 2017, while traveling in Japan and tracking my cryptocurrency holdings on a spreadsheet - I had an idea to build a better Blockfolio.
 We came up with the name Squirrel because they always know where their nuts are located.
 I did not trust the security and privacy features of Blockfolio and I had some ideas on how it could be done better - by enabling the hodlr to see what holdings they had in which locations.
 From wireframes to building and launching took about 8 months.
 The app is available on iOS and Android.
+Tech stack: (react-native, rails)

 {{% /portfolio %}}